SR--/placecolor/portrait.color.blue.md

 The way humans see colour is dependent on their language, or lack thereof.
 Since without the words to describe the spectrum of visual light one might be aware of the quality of colours like “blue” but not yet have a word to describe it.
 Throughout a plethora of ancient human cultures studied by philologist Lazarus Geiger, colour words as descriptors of place appeared to be absent especially when concerning blue.

 This linguistic relativity of colour and perception may have to do with the blue-green distinction, which many languages still colexify instances such of colour.
-However development of linguistic distinctions of colour may have more to do with the cultural uses and availability of coloured pigments in visual practices art and realist representations of place and colour.
+However development of linguistic distinctions of colour may have more to do with the cultural uses and availability of coloured pigments in visual practices of art and their realist representations of place and colour.
 Regarding the differentiation of colour, colour theorists Berlin and Kay came up with a universal proposal for the distinction and development of colour terms throughout human cultures at large, stage one includes dark-cool and light-warm shades and blue comes in only at stage five following red, yellow and green.
 Initially their research was dismissed as western centric, which lead to them reviewing and expanding to an even greater study group of ancient cultures across the globe.

 >- Berlin, Brent, and Paul Kay. _Basic Color Terms: Their Universality and Evolution_.
 1969.
 Reprint, Berkeley: University of California Press, 1991.